fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 ### 1. Install dependencies (R and Python packages)

 Please read through the R packages installation script (install_r_packages.r) before running it.
-Some of the listed R packages may require additional system dependencies:
+Some of the listed R packages may require additional system dependencies.

+R packages installed by the script, `install_r_packages.r`:
 - affy
 - sva
 - readr